OpenSourceEconomics/ada_topics/src/ada_topics/descriptive_statistics/central_tendency_ordinal_data/objectives_materials.md

 After working through this topic, you should be able to:

-- Make an example of ordinal data
+- Come up with examples of ordinal data
-- Compute measures of central tendency for a series of ordinal data (median, mode).
+- Explain why we can calculate the median and mode for ordinal data
-- Recognise the potential limitations of each measure given the context of the data.
+- Explain why it is pointless to calculate the average for ordinal data

 ## Materials